 Should You Develop an Asset Management Tool Internally or rely on an Outside Service Provider?

 Should a company requiring instrument calibration develop its own Calibration Asset Management Tool internally?
 Or rely on an experienced service provider?
-What about security of the data, reliability of the system, etc.?
+What about data security, the reliability of the system, etc.?
 In our next blog we will examine the pros and cons of internal developing versus externally existing Calibration Asset Management tools.
-We will also explore the options of sending instruments out to a lab, having the calibration service technician calibrate on site, or a combination of both.
+We will also explore the options of sending instruments out to a lab, having the calibration service technician calibrate on site or a combination of both.